mohammed28ali/Hadith-App/README.md

-#حديــــــــث🏻
 hadith App with AudioPlayer [MVC pattern] 👨🏻‍💻

 hadith App app is open-source  app for Android & ios.
-It is built with Dart on top of Google's Flutter Framework.
+It is built with Dart on Google's Flutter Framework.

 ![flutter](https://img.shields.io/badge/Flutter-Framework-green?logo=flutter)